-A detailed outline of all aspects of the camp (including equipment lists/hire details; itinerary details etc.) will be presented at the Year 9 Expedition Information Night (Monday 5 February 2024).
+A detailed outline of all aspects of the camp (including equipment lists/hire details; itinerary details etc.) will be presented at the Year 9 Expedition Information Night (date to be confirmed).
 Contact the Valdocco Leader if you have any special requests or queries in advance of this meeting.